lipstick plant

 These evergreen perennials are epiphytic vines, which means they grow on other larger plants, rather than rooted on the ground.
 They have glossy green leaves that measure 2-4 inches (5-10cm) in length.

 As attractive as the foliage is, they will also flower freely, making them a very interesting and attractive houseplant.
-Unfortunately, these flowers don’t have a great smell, but the plant’s pollinators seem to find them irresistible.
+Unfortunately, these bright red flowers don’t have a great smell, but the plant’s pollinators seem to find them irresistible.
 These tropical plants are non-toxic, but of course, that does not mean the same as edible!

 Plant Facts